 Rosacea skin tends to be more susceptible to damage and is thinner than healthy skin.

 Kelp helps rosacea because it also has polysaccharides which may strengthen the skin barrier, and for this reason, is also good for sensitive skin.

-Kelp benefits for skin are also due to its ability to balance out the germs on the skin by acting as a natural antiviral and natural antibacterial.
+Kelp benefits for the skin are also due to its ability to balance out the germs on the skin by acting as a natural antiviral and natural antibacterial.

 By regulating oil production, kelp is great for both combination skin and oily skin as well as dry skin.
-Balancing the skin by also keeping bacteria and viruses in check is also one of kelp’s skincare benefits.
+Balancing the skin by also keeping bacteria and viruses in check is also one of Kelp’s skincare benefits.

 Kelp skin benefits include natural exfoliation that doesn’t require an abrasive body scrub.
 Dull skin is improved immediately by simply taking a bath with seaweed powder in it.